KOJAK - HIGH FERTILITY SHEDDING MATERNAL

 KOJAK CLIENT TESTIMONIAL

 - Owen Rennie from Jerdacuttup switched to Kojaks in 2019.
-He noticed an immediate increase in carcase size and much imrproved first draft turn off rates or 65% compared to 38% from his Dorpers.
+He noticed an immediate increase in carcase size and much improved first draft turn off rates or 65% compared to 38% from his Dorpers.

 Right: 15 month old Kojak ewes with twin lambs at foot.
 These ewes will completely shed by summer, and will undergo embryo transfer flushing this season.